MCP Server (Legacy Version)¶

 Example prompts:

-- Help me create a dashboard named "APM Overview" with the same title, initially with empty charts.
+- Help me create a dashboard named "APM Overview" with the same title, start with empty charts.

 - Create a new Nginx monitoring dashboard according to the